 - The area is experiencing significant and persistent problems caused by anti-social behaviour;

-- Some or all of the private sector landlords who have let premises in the area are failing to take appropriate action to combat the problems;
+- Some (or all) of the PRS landlords who have let premises in the area are failing to take proper action to combat the problems;

 - When combined with other measures taken in the area by the local housing authority or others with the authority, making an area a designated area will lead to a reduction or the elimination of the problem.